Vonage/vonage-video-react-native-sdk/README.md

 This version supports the same API as the previous version.
 And it adds some new API enhancements.

-The only difference from previous versions is that you will need to use a version of React Native that supports the new architecture (0.76+) and you will need to registering the OpenTok packages in your application
+The only difference from previous versions is that you need to use a version of React Native that supports the new architecture (0.76+) and you need to register the OpenTok React Native packages in your application:

-For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
+* For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

-For iOS, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
+* For iOS, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the AppDelegate file for your app.
 See step 4 of the "iOS Installation" section below.

 ## Prerequisites